arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Browser.md

 have access to the ArangoDB web interface, you should go with one of the other approaches instead.

+{% hint 'danger' %}
-**Note:** Seriously, only use this for internal services intended to help users who already have full access to the database.
+Only use this for internal services intended to help users who already have full access to the database.
 **Don't ever expose your database to the public Internet.**
+{% endhint %}

 ### Cross-Origin Resource Sharing (CORS)